AjitavBasak/EggTimer/README.md

 3. Zero code for Tester.

 #Running ways: -
-1. Run the TestRunner class
+1. Run the TestRunner class.
+Can change the tag to test only 1 scenario. by default it is to test the feature
 2. Run the Feature file
 3. Run mvn clean install from terminal